About this carrot Cucumber Juice

 - Lime or Lemon: Brightens everything up.

-With a juicer.
-Pass all the ingredients through your juicer.
-Stir, taste, and adjust with a bit of extra citrus if needed.
+- With a juicer: Pass all the ingredients through your juicer.
+Stir, taste, and adjust with extra citrus if needed.

-With a blender.
-Add all the ingredients to a high-speed blender with a splash of water.
-Blend until smooth, then strain through a fine-mesh sieve, cheesecloth, or an almond milk bag.
+- With a blender: Add all ingredients to a high-speed blender with a splash of water.
+Blend until smooth, then strain through a fine-mesh sieve, cheesecloth, or nut milk bag.
 Chill and enjoy.

 - Add celery, pineapple, or spinach for an extra nutrient boost.